neurodata/neurodata.io/content/about/agreements.md

 Consciously offering feedback includes owning my projections and my responsibility for co-creating this situation, and specifically offering it directly to the person(s) with whom the feedback is about, only if they explicit acknowledge that they are ready for it.
 Consciously receiving feedback includes understanding that whoever is offering feedback is projecting somewhat, and *partially* responsible for co-creating this situation, and so are you.
 It also includes only receiving feedback directly about you, unless there are extenuating circumstances, and only when you are ready.

+The most effective means to communicate with other individuals in the lab to to schedule a 1-on-1 meeting.
+If your weekly 1-on-1 meeting with Jovo is inadequate for some reason, schedule additional time [here](https://calendly.com/joshuav/).

 ### External communication